Rongorongo: Corpus

 The 26 rongorongo texts with letter codes are inscribed on wooden objects, each with between 2 and 2320 simple glyphs and components of compound glyphs, for over 15,000 in all.
-The objects are mostly oblong wooden tablets, with the exceptions of I, a possibly sacred chieftain's staff known as the Santiago Staff; J and L, inscribed on reimiro pectoral ornaments worn by the elite; X, inscribed on various parts of a tangata manu ("birdman") statuette; and Y, a European snuff box assembled from sections cut from a rongorongo tablet.
+The objects are mostly oblong wooden tablets, with the exceptions of I, a possibly sacred chieftain's staff known as the Santiago Staff; J and L, inscribed on reimiro pectoral ornaments worn by the elite; X, inscribed on various parts of a tangata manu statuette; and Y, a European snuff box assembled from sections cut from a rongorongo tablet.
 The tablets, like the pectorals, statuettes, and staves, were works of art and valued possessions, and were apparently given individual proper names in the same manner as jade ornaments in New Zealand.
 Two of the tablets, C and S, have a documented pre-missionary provenance, though others may be as old or older.
 There are in addition a few isolated glyphs or short sequences which might prove to be rongorongo.

 Classic texts

+Barthel referred to each of 24 texts he accepted as genuine with a letter of the alphabet; two texts have been added to the corpus since then.
+The two faces of the tablets are distinguished by suffixing r (recto) or v (verso) when the reading sequence can be ascertained, to which the line being discussed is appended.
+Thus Pr2 is item P (the Great Saint Petersburg Tablet), recto, second line.
+When the reading sequence cannot be ascertained, a and b are used for the faces.
+Thus Ab1 is item A (Tahua), side b, first line.
+The six sides of the Snuff Box are lettered as sides a to f.
+Nearly all publications follow the Barthel convention, though a popular book by Fischer uses an idiosyncratic numbering system.

 Crude glyphs have been found on a few stone objects and some additional wooden items, but most of these are thought to be fakes created for the early tourism market.
 Several of the 26 wooden texts are suspect due to uncertain provenance (X, Y, and Z), poor quality craftsmanship (F, K, V, W, Y, and Z), or to having been carved with a steel blade (K, V, and Y), and thus, although they may prove to be genuine, should not be trusted in initial attempts at decipherment.
 Z resembles many early forgeries in not being boustrophedon, but it may be a palimpsest on an authentic but now illegible text.